pokui/nsrc-gns3/docs/networking/index.md

 sudo systemctl edit systemd-networkd-wait-online
 ```

 This will put you into an editor.
-Enter the following:
+Paste in the following:

 ```
 [Service]